vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/certificates/Get-VCFCertificateAuthority.md

 ### -caType

-Specifies the Certificate Authority type.
+Specifies the certificate authority type.
 One of: Microsoft, OpenSSL.

 ```yaml
 Type: String